 As with any interview, the key to success, is thorough preparation.

-1. Know the Interview Format: By this we mean, be clear about the type of interview they are asking you to take part in.
-You will most likely know in advance whether it is a live or pre-recorded interview.
+- Know the Interview Format: By this we mean be clear about the type of interview they are asking you to take part in.
+Check that you understand the format in advance, whether it is a live or pre-recorded interview.

-3. Review the job requirements: As you would for an ‘in-person’ interview, prepare for your interview in detail.
-Review the job description, research the role and department and review your CV and application.
+- Review the Job Requirements: As you would for an ‘in-person’ interview, prepare for your interview in detail.
+Review the job description and person specification, research the role and department and review your CV and application.

-4. Choose your Timing: Check the time difference if relevant for your video interview and try to arrange a time that suits you where possible.
-For example, if you are not a morning person request an interview early evening.
+- Choose your Timing: Check the time difference if relevant for your live interview and try to arrange a time that best suits you where possible.
+For example, if you are not a morning person, request an interview early evening.

-9. Test Your Camera and Mic: At the start of a pre-recorded interview, you will have an opportunity to check and make sure everything is working.
+- Test Your Camera and Mic: At the start of a pre-recorded interview, you will have an opportunity to check and make sure everything is working.
 During this test, you can stop and start as many times as you like.
 If you are not happy, then take your time and come back another time or day.
+For a live video interview, make time to test your equipment before you start.

-10. Take a Breather Between Questions: Be aware that once you start the official interview and start answering questions, you can’t rerecord or go back, You can however take a pause between the questions, Take some deep breaths, compose yourself and continue.
+- Take a Breather Between Questions: Be aware that once you start the official interview and start answering questions, you can’t re-record or go back.
+For recorded interviews, you can however take a pause between the questions, take some deep breaths, compose yourself and continue.

-12. Pace Your Speech: It can be tempting to peak quite quickly during a video interview.
+- Pace Your Speech: It can be tempting to speak quite quickly during a video interview.
 Slow down, enunciate clearly and at a moderate pace.
 Avoid talking too fast or too slow, and be mindful of your tone.
 Remember to listen actively, allowing the interviewer to complete their questions before responding.

-13. Masterful Eye Contact: Maintaining eye contact is crucial in a video interview.
+- Master Eye Contact: Maintaining eye contact is crucial in a video interview.
 Direct your gaze toward the camera, not the screen, to create a more natural and engaging connection with the interviewer.
+Avoid the temptation to look away from the camera.

-14. Proper body language: The normal body language indications such as a firm handshake are lost in a video interview.
+- Use Body Language: The normal body language indications such as a firm handshake are lost in a video interview.
 Candidates can, however, maintain an upright posture, smile and engage eye contact to compensate for what is missing.
-For jobs where interaction with colleagues takes place regularly online, the video interview is an opportunity to display how comfortable you are in handling technology.
+For jobs where interaction with colleagues takes place regularly online, the video interview is an opportunity to display how comfortable you are in handling technology and communicating in this way.

 Frequently Asked Questions About Civil Service Pre-recorded and Video Interviews